 Not all baits are created equal.
-You gotta use one that will attract your target animal.
+Use one that will attract your target animal.
 Most small mammals like rats and squirrels love to munch on nuts, seeds, and fruit, so use those when baiting your deadfall trap.

 Safety precautions to follow

 Constructing deadfall traps can seriously hurt you if you’re not careful.
-When setting a deadfall trap, make sure to put a temporary support rock to hold up the deadfall weight.
+When setting one up, put a temporary support rock to hold up the deadfall weight.
 This way, you don’t accidentally activate the trap and crush your fingers.

 Local trapping regulations

-There are areas that regulate or prohibit trapping animals for food or other purposes.
-Make sure to check your area first before setting out traps.
+Some areas regulate or prohibit trapping animals for food or other purposes, so check local regulations before setting out traps.

 Deadfall traps simply work.

-This primitive trapping mechanism uses a heavy rock or log propped up by sticks to capture prey.
-Once the animal takes the bait, the sticks collapse and the animal gets instantly crushed beneath the weight.
+This primitive trapping mechanism uses a heavy rock or logs propped up by sticks to capture prey.
+Once the animal takes the bait, the sticks collapse, and the animal gets instantly crushed beneath the weight.
 It’s an effective and straightforward way to catch a meal, especially if you don’t have modern supplies at your disposal.

 Types of Deadfall Traps